chenc041/admin-starter-with-react/README.md

-# hello-admin
+# admin-starter-with-react

-> A backend template wit react, vite, rxjs etc
+> A backend template with react, vite, rxjs etc

 ## features